KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

-# A Sentiment Analysis of the US Presidential Election using Microsoft Fabric.
+# Live Sentiment Analysis of the US Presidential Election using Microsoft Fabric.

 ## Table of Content.
 - [Project Overview](#project-overviw)